thekalipo/DeParcevauxPouliquen/INTRODUCTION/Goals&DomainProperties&Requirements.md

-- G1 : Allow farmers to get advices for optimizing their production
+- G.1 : Allow farmers to get advices for optimizing their production
-  * Allow farmers to retrieve personalized suggestions if they perform poorly
+  * G.1.1 : Allow farmers to retrieve personalized suggestions if they perform poorly
-  * Allow farmers to discuss with other farmers about their issues
+  * G.1.2 : Allow farmers to discuss with other farmers about their issues
-    - G1.2.1 : Allow farmers to create a forum
+    - G1.2.1 : Allow farmers to create a discussion forum
     - G1.2.2 : Allow farmers to look for a specific topic among discussion forums
     - G1.2.3 : Allow farmers to send messages on a forum already created
     - G1.2.4 : Allow farmers to contact another farmer privately